MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Introduction

-To analyze and understand different expressions of morality, the Moral Foundations Theory (MFT)~\cite{MFT} provides a widely adopted framework for evaluating moral judgments across cultures.
-MFT postulates that moral reasoning is shaped by five innate moral foundations, Table~\ref{tab:moral_dimensions}---\textit{Care}, \textit{Fairness}, \textit{Authority}, \textit{In-group}, and \textit{Purity}---which are thought to be universal across human societies.
-While this theory has been extensively applied to text analysis through both lexicon-based approaches~\cite{eMFD, MFD, jmfd2024,mft_dt} and language models~\cite{DAMF, MoralBERT, ME2BERT,mformer, park_2024}, recent attempts to extend it to visual analysis have been limited in scope and depth.
-Thus, a truly integrated multimodal approach to moral foundation analysis remains underdeveloped.
+To analyze and understand different expressions of morality, Moral Foundations Theory (MFT)~\cite{MFT} provides a widely adopted framework for evaluating moral judgments across cultures.
+MFT postulates that moral reasoning is shaped by five innate moral foundations, which are thought to be universal across human societies.
+While this theory has been extensively applied to text analysis through both lexicon-based approaches~\cite{eMFD, MFD, jmfd2024,mft_dt} and language models~\cite{DAMF, MoralBERT, ME2BERT, mformer, park_2024}, recent attempts to extend it to visual analysis have been limited in scope and depth.
+Thus, a truly integrated multimodal approach to moral foundation analysis remains underexplored.